 But in retirement, we do it on our own time… not because we have a deadline or “have to”… but because we enjoy what we do, and don’t have to answer to anyone for our words or our actions.

 We do nearly everything “in house”, including our own clerical functions, web work, and (as always) whatever it takes to get the job done.
 We didn’t know much of it when we started, but we read, studied and implemented what we learned and jumped in and got our hands dirty.
 We went to numerous seminars to learn even more, and yes, we even spent thousands of dollars for the education we got, because that’s the way it works.
 Nobody gets something for nothing in this world.
 If you want something bad enough you have to earn it.

 Earlier, “retiring” was mentioned, and that is true.
-We are discontinuing many of the time-wasting things that we have done in the past, and will be concentrating more on our own sites.
+We have discontinued many of the time-wasting things that we have done in the past, and will be concentrating more on our own sites.
 As with any business, you have to eliminate what doesn’t provide the most profits, and find things that do.

 The company, Azgrand Internet Marketing, will continue for our own use for as long as we see a need to run it, as it is the parent company for all of our individual web sites and ventures.
 But building the business, gaining more and more sales, and all of the other things that a normal business does is of very low priority going into 2015, although we may introduce more digital products of our own making, such as ebooks.
 As always, the name of the game is to go where the money is the greatest and the work is the least.

-As of late July of 2015, we will have sold off 90% of our assets, including real estate, and will be going into full-time RV traveling all over these great United States.
-Winters will be spent in the Southwest, and summer travel could take us anywhere.
+As of late November of 2015, we have sold off 90% of our assets, including real estate, and have gone into full-time RV traveling all over these great United States.
+Winters will be spent wherever it’s warm, and summer travel could take us anywhere cooler.